Digitisation and Imaging

 In September 2024, the herbarium installed a state-of-the-art digitisation suite courtesy of funding from the National Parks and Wildlife Service under the project Transforming Trinity’s Herbarium.
 This funding runs until 2031 and will allow us to image and fully database our herbarium collections, and to share the data online.

-To date we have minimally databased our entire British and Irish Vascular Plant collections (c.20k specimens).
-We are now proceeding to minimally database and image selected families in the World Vascular Plant collections.
-Prior to the project, we also databased and imaged all known type collections with funding from the Mellon Foundation, as well as specimens of known historical and scientific interest.
+We have minimally databased our entire British and Irish Vascular Plant collections (c.20k specimens).
+We are now proceeding to minimally database and image selected families in the World Vascular Plant collections (c.50k images completed, May 2026).
+Prior to the project, we also databased and imaged all known type collections with funding from the Mellon Foundation, as well as specimens of known historical and scientific interest, including Harvey’s Travelling Sets of Algae.

 Our collections contain historic materials which may contain terminology which is inappropriate, outdated, offensive, or distressing.
 Such material does not reflect the current values of Trinity College Dublin.
 We further note that the values, motives, and methods of many collectors whose material we host do not satisfy our values or modern best practices.